OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 When the whole program starts, an instance of `MainApp` is created. `init()` is called to initialize the rest of the systems, then `run()`. `run()` executes an endless loop:

-- Poll for inputs
+1. Poll for inputs
-	- `MainApp` tells the `UiManager` to collect raw inputs from the user and pass them to the `Scene`.
+	1. `MainApp` tells the `UiManager` to collect raw inputs from the user and pass them to the `Scene`.
+		- The `UiManager` may interpret and act on some of the input itself, in particular input from the window such as resizing and minimization.
+It transforms and passes the rest of the input to the `Scene`.
-	- `Scene` processes the input into changes to its internal state (in particular the state of its components, the `WidgetManager` and `ModelManager`), or `Message`s to post to the `MessageHandler`:
+	2. `Scene` similarly processes some of the input itself, and passes the rest to the `WidgetManager` and `ModelManager`.
-		- Keyboard input is interpreted immediately.
+		1. Keyboard input is interpreted immediately.
-		- The `WidgetManager` is checked to see if the the mouse triggers any `Widget`s.
+		2. The `WidgetManager` is checked to see if the the mouse triggers any `Widget`s.
-		- If the mouse did not, the `ModelManager` is checked to see if the the mouse triggers any model events, such as clicking an entity.
-(The Model typically does not post `Message`s.)
+		3. If the mouse did not, the `ModelManager` is checked to see if the the mouse triggers any model events, such as clicking an entity.
-	- `MainApp` clears all `Message`s from `MessageHandler`.
+	3. Any input processing may involve posting `Message`s to the `MessageHandler` (although the Model typically does not).
+After all the input has been processed, `MainApp` clears all the `Message`s from the `MessageHandler`.
-- Update
+2. Update
-	- `MainApp` tells `Scene` to update itself by 1 tick. `Scene` may post more `Message`s.
+	1. `MainApp` tells `Scene` to update itself by 1 tick. `Scene` may post more `Message`s.
-	- `MainApp` clears `Message`s.
+	2. `MainApp` clears `Message`s.
-- Draw
+3. Draw
-	- `MainApp` tells `Scene` to draw, passing it a reference to the `UiManager`.
+	1. `MainApp` tells `Scene` to draw, passing it a reference to the `UiManager`.
-	- `Scene` sets up `UiManager` and passes it to the `ModelManager` then `WidgetManager` (so that the `Widget`s are drawn on top of the model).
+	2. `Scene` sets up `UiManager` and passes it to the `ModelManager` then `WidgetManager` (so that the `Widget`s are drawn on top of the model).
 The `WidgetManager` may also read from the model state to determine what to draw (e.g. to print a statistic).

 When `run()` is exited, `deinit()` is called to clean up the rest of the system, then the program ends.